Table of Contents

 Treatment of Mullerian agenesis is non-existent.
 Psychological support for the patient is essential.
 A neovagina might be created for a normal sexual experience in the future for the girl.
 If a remnant uterus is present and the patient complains of cyclic distress, surgical removal of the remnant uterus is indicated.Girls diagnosed with complete androgen resistance syndrome also need psychological support, surgical intervention to create a neovagina and removal of the gonads due to the high risk of malignancy.
 Pregnancy is not possible in these two conditions and the only solution for fertility is a surrogate pregnancy.

 Imperforate hymen is a common cause of primary amenorrhea that can be easily diagnosed and managed.
 The surgical procedure of choice includes the removal of the hymeneal tissue in a triangular shape.
 This procedure allows for the commencement of menstrual blood flow in the future.
 Fertility is usually not affected.

 Patients with a transverse vaginal septum will also present with primary amenorrhea.
 Surgical excision of the vaginal septum will restore the normal anatomy of the vagina and allow for normal menstrual blood flow.

-Ashermann syndrome or intrauterine synechiae causes secondary amenorrhea.
+Ashermann syndrome or intrauterine synechiae cause secondary amenorrhea.
 This disorder is uncommon in adolescents and is usually a consequence to postpartum endometritis.

 Patients with incomplete cervical agenesis “cervical dysgenesis” might benefit from cervical canalization.
 On the other hand, the complete agenesis of the cervix is better treated with a hysterectomy.